crosstheages/public-data/patch-notes.md

   - Highest rating value has been fixed.
 - System
   - Halloween ambiance sound has been adjusted.
-  - Various texts adjustments in French.
+  - Various text adjustments in French.

 ## 0.2.2 Patch